Function-Coin/FUNC-Masternode-Install/README.md

 ## Section A: Creating the VPS within Vultr
 ***Step 1***
 * Register at Vultr (https://www.vultr.com/?ref=7409995)
   *Full disclosure note: This is a referral link.
 I will get a small commission if you use it.
-You can use any referral link you wish, but if you use this one, it will support the FUNC team and project.
+You will also get a bonus if you use it.
+But you will get the same bonus if you use a referral link from a friend.
 ***

 ***Step 2***